kevin-fang/ml-tutorials/README.md

 # Machine Learning Notes

 ## What is the goal of machine learning?
-We want a machine to solve problems without having to explicitly program.
+We want a machine to solve problems without having to explicitly program them, as it's often unreasonable to do.

 ## Two main types of machine learning
 ### Supervised Learning